vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 It's helpful to begin with the single device case.
 One host (a regular PC with a CPU and memory), one accelerator we want to run our model on, suppose a GPU, which has its own processing units and memory.
+During execution, we load parameters and data onto the device, and create intermediate data on-device such as activations and gradients.
 If you are a deep learning practioner you should be familiar with this scenario.

 You will also be familiar with this other scenario:
 ```